glycerine/zygomys/README.md

-Because it speaks JSON and Msgpack fluently, zygomys is ideally suited for driving complex configurations and providing projects with a domain specific language customized to your challenges and driving other code.
+Because it speaks JSON and Msgpack fluently, zygomys is ideally suited for driving complex configurations and providing projects with a domain specific language customized to your challenges and driving Go code.

 The example snippets in the tests/*.zy provide many examples.
 The full [documentation can be found in the Wiki](https://github.com/glycerine/zygomys/wiki).